dittolooch/dittolooch.github.io/_posts/2019-04-16-how-to-score-almost-170-on-gre-verbal.md

 Once you have everything ready, do a diagnostic test on GRE OG (timed!) and familiarize yourself with the test format and time constraint.

-Don't be discourage by the diagnostic test results.
+Don't be discouraged by the diagnostic test results.
 I got less than half of the questions right.

 ## Vocabulary